The Long Season: Release

 The Long Season premiered on Tencent Video on 22 April 2023.
 It aired on Jiangsu Satellite TV in February 2024.

 Reception

-The Long Season received mostly positive critical reviews in both the Chinese domestic market and in secondary market overseas.
+The Long Season received positive critical reviews in both the Chinese domestic market and in secondary market overseas.
 After the miniseries premiered, it received a score of 9 on Chinese entertainment media database and social media site Douban.
-Following the finale, interest in the show increased, and the score briefly surged to 9.5 before stabilizing at 9.4, making it the highest-rated mainland Chinese series in recent years.
-Beyond its quality in script, acting, usage of music, art, lighting, and editing, the show's portrayal of the lives of ordinary people in Northeast China's rust belt during the 1990s industrial layoffs due to institutional reforms of state-owned enterprises was a significant factor in its high ratings.
-The series' suspenseful narration of the main characters' interwoven fates through a decade-long criminal case, along with its heavy socio-political metaphors, is said to have distinguished it from other Chinese detective dramas, adding deeper meaning to the show.
+Following the finale, interest in the show increased, and the score briefly surged to 9.5 before stabilizing at 9.4, making it one of the highest-rated Chinese series of all time on the site.
+Beyond its quality in script, acting, and production values, the show's portrayal of the lives of ordinary people in Northeast China's rust belt during the 1990s xiagang (下岗: industrial layoffs) crisis due to institutional reforms of state-owned enterprises was a significant factor in its high ratings.
+The series' heavy socio-political metaphors have distinguished itself from other Chinese suspence dramas.